Brendan Rodgers Preview, Player Props: Rockies vs. Braves

-Brendan Rodgers -- with a slugging percentage of .359 in his past 10 games, including four extra-base hits -- will be in action for the Colorado Rockies against the Atlanta Braves, with Bryce Elder on the hill, on August 28 at 8:40 PM ET.
+Brendan Rodgers -- with a slugging percentage of .359 in his past 10 games, including four extra-base hits -- will be in action for the Colorado Rockies against the Atlanta Braves, with Charlie Morton on the mound, on August 29 at 8:40 PM ET.

-In his last game, he went 1-for-4 with an RBI against the Orioles.
+In his most recent appearance, he went 1-for-4 with an RBI against the Orioles.

 Brendan Rodgers Game Info & Props vs. the Braves